 The Art of Being Normal follows the stereotype of victimizing members of LGBTQIA+ (Graybill & Proctor, 2016, p.
 13).
 Both schools introduced in the book showcases transphobic behavior such as misgendering, dead-naming (using the old, gendered name a transexual person used before changing it) and harassment, with limited support from teachers or the administration.
 If the only representation of transsexuality pupils get clear access to through school showcases the perspective of two bullied individuals who struggle with their peers showcasing transphobic attitudes and actions, the lack of a counter perspective may influence a pupils views on being transexual, and how peers may respond (Adichie, 2009).
-In this case, while the representation of experiences for a trans person, and may introduce more fear for a trans pupil who already feel secluded.
+In this case, while the representation may be authentic and showcase a realistic perspective, it showcases an incomplete presentation of experiences for a trans person, and may introduce more fear for a trans pupil who already feel secluded.